Australian Government agencies

 In the management of Defence activities in the Marine Park, section 5.2(d) of the Great Barrier Reef Marine Park Zoning Plan provides for use and entry.

-The Department of EnvironmentThe Department of Environment develops and implements national policies, programs and legislation to protect and conserve Australia's natural environment and heritage.
+The Department of the EnvironmentThe Department of the Environment develops and implements national policies, programs and legislation to protect and conserve Australia's natural environment and heritage.

 Department of Resources, Energy and Tourism

 The Department of Resources, Energy and Tourism develops and delivers policies to increase Australia's international competitiveness in relation to resources, energy and tourism, consistent with the principles of environmental responsibility and sustainable development.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.